 Code of Good Practice

-The ASPA Code of Good Practice provides guiding principles for members in conducting the accreditation process.
+Guiding principles for members in conducting the accreditation process.

-An accrediting organization holding membership in the Association of Specialized and Professional Accreditors
+An accrediting organization holding membership in the Association of Specialized and Professional Accreditors:

 1